-- A. Proposals to provide new bicycle parking in Halesworth will be supported.
-Proposals must be located in a well-used, visible location for security and must be designed to avoid obstructing the movement of pedestrians and mobilityimpaired users.
-Such provision should ideally be designed to support parking by cargo bikes and other non-standard bikes. - B. In particular, commercial and tourist development proposals are encouraged to maximise the provision of secure cycle parking for workers and customers.
+- A. Development proposals to provide new bicycle parking in Halesworth will be supported.
+Development proposals should be located in a well-used, visible location for security and should be designed to avoid obstructing the movement of pedestrians and mobility-impaired users.
+Where practicable such provision should be designed to support parking by cargo bikes and other non-standard bikes. - B. In particular, commercial and tourist development proposals should maximise the provision of secure cycle parking for workers and customers wherever practicable.